 Helping you quit

-We are here to help making stopping smoking as easy as possible.
-There are a few things you will need to think about when you are planning to quit, the support we offer breaks these into two parts:
+We are here to make it as easy as possible to stop smoking.
+There are a few things you will need to think about when you are planning to stop smoking, the support we offer breaks these into two parts:

 - Your nicotine needs.